-The AC detection protocol we present, interspersed with $\pi$-pulses, incorporates MW driving blocks that continuously eliminate dipole-dipole interactions among NVs.
-In this section, we provide the analytical calculations associated to the MW block to support the formulas in the main text.
+The AC detection protocol we present, incorporates MW driving blocks that continuously suppress dipole-dipole interactions among NVs.
+In this section, we provide the analytical derivations associated to the MW blocks to support the formulas in the main text.